hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

   + the direction of steepest descent not point at the minimum unless the ellipse is circle (see figure)
   + big gradient in the direction traveling a small distance
   + small gradient in the direction traveling a large distance
-  + locally quadratic error surface applying the same speed issues even for non-linear multi-layer nets
+  + extended to non-linear multi-layer nets: locally quadratic error surface applying the same speed issues

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture6/lec6.pptx" ismap target="_blank">